rubenafo/trendyways/README.md

    make all

-to create the trendyways.js lib and related docs.
+to create the trendyways.js lib.
+The

 Documentation
 -------------